JuanesLamilla/cuba_landcover_class/README.md

 ### Model Setup

+All models were trained using the same 75/25 train-test split.
+Each of the 6 land cover classes had 10,000 samples total.
+The input data was the 8 30-meter resolution bands of the Landsat 8 imagery.
+Landsat imagery was preprocessed to remove clouds, and median values were taken over a year to reduce noise.

+Architecture for the **neural network** can be seen below ([Neural Network Structure](#neural-network-structure)).

-The CART, Random Forest, and XGBoost where tested with 5-fold cross-validation to determine the best hyperparameters (max depth, number of estimators, minimum samples split).
+The **CART, Random Forest, and XGBoost** where tested with 5-fold cross-validation to determine the best hyperparameters (max depth, number of estimators, minimum samples split).
 The best hyperparameters were then used to train the models on the entire training set.

-All models were trained using the same 75/25 train-test split.
-Architecture for the neural network can be seen below ([Neural Network Structure](#neural-network-structure)).

 ### Prediction Accuracies